Courses taught at Benedictine University

 This course is designed for first year undergraduate students majoring in biological sciences.
 Our course uses student-driven and interactive approaches to facilitate the learning experience.
 We are committed to developing a course that is meaningful for our students, prepares them for the next coursework, and promotes diversity and inclusion in the sciences.

 Students beyond their first year can take this course.
 They learn basic microbiological techniques and are encouraged to learn to develop a research project.
-Our team-based projects are possible thanks to the Small World Initiative (SWI).
-SWI promotes scientific inquiry and research independence.
+Our team-based projects are possible thanks to the Tiny Earth program.
+Tiny Earth promotes scientific inquiry and research independence.
 Students learn how to present and analyze data.
 Many students choose to do research after taking this course.

 Testimonials